 This week marks the start of the embryonic period, a time when the mass of cells becomes distinct as a tiny little human being.

 This is the first week when you probably have missed your period.
-The hCG hormone levels are now also high enough to confirm with a pregnancy test that you’re having #baby 🙂
+The hCG hormone levels are now also high enough to confirm with a pregnancy test that you’re having Your Baby 🙂

-The beginning of the third week after conception marks the start of the embryonic period, a time when the mass of cells becomes distinct as a human. #baby is now growing fast and measures about 1 mm in size — around the size of a small sesame seed.
+The beginning of the third week after conception marks the start of the embryonic period, a time when the mass of cells becomes distinct as a human.
+Your Baby is now growing fast and measures about 1 mm in size — around the size of a small sesame seed.

-The heart: The heart is forming as a little tube, and #baby already has some of its own blood vessels in which blood is beginning to circulate.
+The heart: The heart is forming as a little tube, and Your Baby already has some of its own blood vessels in which blood is beginning to circulate.
 A string of these blood vessels connects the baby with you and will later become the umbilical cord.

 By now you should have missed your period, which implies that you’re pregnant.
 This means your body is working hard to grow a new life, so it’s completely normal if you’re overwhelmed by tiredness.

 Morning sickness: Many of your body’s hormones also rise rapidly during this week, which means morning sickness may set in.
 Unfortunately, there’s little you can do except to modify your diet and wait for it to pass.
 It may stop in the next couple of weeks, but some pregnant women say they are able to reduce it by eating peppermint or ginger.

 Your Baby will absorb whatever goes into your system.
 Thus, it’s now time to embrace a healthy diet — so eat nutritious foods, and if you are not sure that you are getting everything Your Baby needs, take prenatal vitamins.

 Eat well: If you like junk food, deep fried things, or processed foods, try to at least replace some of these meals with grilled vegetables, fresh fruits, pan fried fish, or nuts.
 Stop consuming any amounts of alcohol and other toxins.